bsiegfreid/iridium-stomp/iridium-stomp/README.md

 # iridium-stomp

-Asynchronous STOMP 1.2 client library for Rust — lightweight, async-first, and focused on heartbeat negotiation and reconnect behavior.
+Asynchronous STOMP 1.2 client library for Rust.

-This README is the crate-level README used by Cargo and crates.io.
-For developer-facing instructions, CI, and helper scripts, see the repository root `README.md` and `CONTRIBUTING.md`.

-## Quickstart (crate)
+## Quickstart

 Add the crate from GitHub for local testing: